semente-de/documentation/README.md

-# documentation
+# Documentation
-documentation of the semente toolkit
+Documentation of the development and usage recommendations of the semente toolkit.